 Apple Cinnamon Water, Energy Booster or Waste of Time?

-Apple cinnamon water is one of several infused waters that has been populating the Internet recently, and part of the pitch accompanying the photos and recipes is that this flavored water has no calories, is an energy booster, and/or has detox powers.
+Apple cinnamon water is one of several infused waters that has been populating the Internet recently, and part of the pitch accompanying the photos and recipes is that this flavored water has no calories (and thus could help with weight loss), is an energy booster, and/or has detox powers.
 So are any of these claims true, or is making apple cinnamon water a waste of time?

 What are the basics of apple cinnamon water?